Ripudaman Singh

-Maharaja Ripudaman Singh (4 March 1883 – 12 December 1942), later known as Sardar Gurcharan Singh, was the Maharaja of Nabha State from 1911 to 1928, when he was deposed by the British.
+Maharaja Ripudaman Singh (4 March 1883 – 12 December 1942), later known as Sardar Gurcharan Singh, was the Maharaja of Nabha State, a small princely state during the British Raj, from 1911 to 1928, when he was deposed by the British.
 He later became an Indian revolutionary.

 Early life

 Ripu Daman Singh was born on 4 March 1883 at Nabha, the only son and heir of Hira Singh Nabha.
 From 1906 to 1908, he was a member of the Imperial Legislative Council of India, where he spoke on behalf of the Sikh interest and pioneered reformist legislation.
-He represented Nabha in 1911 at the coronation of King George V.
+He represented Nabha in 1911 at the coronation of King George V. His father, Hira Singh, against the advice of the British, did not send Ripudaman Singh to Aitchinson College in Lahore for his education, rather choosing Kahn Singh of Nabha to educate him in a traditional manner between 1887 and 1893, including a learning of Sikh scripture.
+This relationship between Ripudaman Singh and Kahn Singh is the reason cited as to why Ripudaman Singh was affiliated with the Tat Khalsa interpretation of Sikhism rather than the Sanatan Sikh school, which his father was aligned with.